antimatterhorn/yggdrasil/docs/source/getting_started.rst

    :linenos:

 Next, we want to create our physics packages, so we'll define a gravity vector pointing downwards in 2d space, and then create the constant gravity package.
-In Nidhoggr, if you're using particles as simple hard spheres, it's a good idea to also construct the Kinetics package as that will ensure that the mass, radius, and velocity fields are created and assigned to your Nodelist.
+In Yggdrasil, if you're using particles as simple hard spheres, it's a good idea to also construct the Kinetics package as that will ensure that the mass, radius, and velocity fields are created and assigned to your Nodelist.
 Then we place both physics packages into a convenient Python list.

 .. note::
-   While mixing dimensionality is possible within Nidhoggr, it's not recommended unless you know what you're doing, so in this case, we'll stick to 2d space for everything.
+   While mixing dimensionality is possible within Yggdrasil, it's not recommended unless you know what you're doing, so in this case, we'll stick to 2d space for everything.

 .. literalinclude:: getting_started.py